 - Remove tech from your bedroom.
 Your bedroom should be set up to provide optimum sleep.
 Make your bedroom an area devoted to sleep.
 Your bedroom should be cool, dark and quiet and without any electronic devices.
 Any alarm clocks should be battery powered.
 For more great reasons why your bedroom should be technology-free, see here.

 - Keep a sleep diary.
 To get a better idea of your sleep patterns and habits, it is a good idea to keep a sleep diary.
-There could be a simple explanation to your sleep problems, such as drinking too much caffeine or alcohol.
+There could be a simple explanation for your sleep problems, such as drinking too much caffeine or alcohol.
 Noticing patterns will guide you to the changes you need to make to sleep better.

 - Check your diet.
 Food can have a considerable effect on sleep and mood.
 Research carried out at Binghamton University, found that food can change your mood.
 The study found that eating fast food more than three times a week was linked to anxiety and depression.
 It was also found that eating less carbohydrate and more fruit reduced anxiety and depression.
 There is increasing evidence that diet has an impact on health and well-being.
 According to the Royal College of Psychiatrists, eating well helps to make us feel emotionally well and helps to prevent many diseases, including high blood sugar, high blood pressure, heart problems, stroke, cancer, joint problems and sleeping difficulties.